frassinier/storybook-docs-toc/README.md

 ## Customization

-Some CSS variables are available in order to customize the styles of the table of contents, and the back to top button.
+Some CSS custom properties are available to customize the styles of the table of contents, and the back to top button.

 ```css
 .sbdocs.sbdocs-toc--custom {